egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 The first followers of Jesus became such a movement.
 And today they still are, that is, wherever they genuinely follow Jesus.

-Unfortunately, large chunks of this movement became and still become watered-down over time.
+Unfortunately, large chunks of this movement became and still become watered-down over time, loosing their radicality and their edge.
 Thinking they have been too radical, too zealous, too different from the world around them, they may feel the need to become more “normal”, regarded ”decent”, more like everybody else.
  Trying to fit in, playing it safe.

 Getting established.